Metadrop/ddev-pa11y/README.md

 This is optimized for [Aljibe projects](https://github.com/Metadrop/Aljibe/), but can be used in any DDEV project.

-In DDEV, addons can be installed from the command line using the `ddev get` command, for example, `ddev get Metadrop/ddev-pa11y`.
+In DDEV, addons can be installed from the command line using the `ddev add-on get` command, for example, `ddev add-on get Metadrop/ddev-pa11y`.

 ## Components of the repository